rhiot/rhiot/docs/readme.md

 #### Accessing LWM2M server directly

-While we suggest to use the universal REST API whenever possible, you can also consider using the LWM2M server directly.
+While we suggest to use the universal REST API whenever possible, you can definitely use the LWM2M server directly.
-By default the LWM2M server is exposed using the default IANA port i.e. 5683.
+By default the LWM2M server API is exposed using the default IANA port i.e. 5683.
 The embedded LWM2M server is started together with the cloudlet.

 In order to use custom LWM2M server port, set the `lwm2m_port` environment variable when starting the device management cloudlet (or Rhiot Cloud).
 For example:

-    docker run -d -e lwm2m_port=16000 io.rhiot/rhiot-cloudlet-device/0.1.1
+    docker run -d -e lwm2m_port=16000 -p 16000:16000 io.rhiot/cloudlet-device/0.1.1

 #### Device registry